 Photo: Russ Bowling, Puebla

-The city of Puebla (elevation: 2,160 meters or 7,085 feet) is the capital of the state of Puebla and the fourth largest city in Mexico.
+Puebla City (Ciudad de Puebla) (elevation: 2,160 meters or 7,085 feet) is the capital of the state of Puebla and the fourth largest city in Mexico.
 Puebla is a modern city with rich history and beauty.
-The city is justly famous for its colonial architecture, gastronomy and crafts.
+The city is justly famous for its colonial architecture, gastronomy, and folk art.

 Founded in 1531 with the name of Puebla de Los Angeles (City of the Angels).
 According to legend, angels laid rope across the empty land to indicate where the city’s principle streets and buildings should be constructed.